gustavNdamukong/laravel-datatable/README.md

             //This is optional, & it creates a new column, eg 'Actions'.
 It accepts the name of the column
             //and you can call it whatever you want.
-It only supports adding one column, so only call this once.
+It only supports adding one column, so only call this
-            //You can however, add multiple field buttons under that columns, and the column will be expanded
+            //once.
+You can however, add multiple field buttons under that columns, and the column will be
-            //to contain them all
+            //expanded to contain them all eg Actions.
-            // eg Actions.
-            //If you do call addColumn, make sure you also call addFieldButton(...) to insert data under the new column
+            //If you do call addColumn, make sure you also call addFieldButton(...) to insert data under
+            //the new column
             $dataTableClass->addColumn('Action');

             //used to add field data to go under the column you added above.
-Use this for Edit, or Delete buttons.
+Handy for Edit, or Delete buttons.
+            $dataTableClass->addFieldButton(
+                'Action',
+                'Delete',
+                'x',
+                $deleteRoute,
+                ['id'],
-            $dataTableClass->addFieldButton('Action', 'Delete', 'x', $deleteRoute, ['id'], ['id' => 'deleteUserBtn', 'class' => 'btn btn-danger btn-sm']);
+                ['id' => 'deleteUserBtn', 'class' => 'btn btn-danger btn-sm'] );

+            $dataTableClass->addFieldButton(
+                'Action',
+                'Edit',
+                'Edit',
+                $editRoute,
+                ['id'],
-            $dataTableClass->addFieldButton('Action', 'Edit', 'Edit', $editRoute, ['id'], ['id' => 'editUserBtn', 'class' => 'btn
+                ['id' => 'editUserBtn', 'class' => 'btn btn-warning btn-sm'] );
-                btn-warning btn-sm']);

             //add another button if you want.
 Give it relevant attributes
+            $dataTableClass->addFieldButton(
+                'Action',
+                'Something',
+                'something',
+                'someRoute',
+                ['id'],
-            $dataTableClass->addFieldButton('Action', 'Something', 'something', 'someRoute', ['id'], ['id' => 'doSomethingBtn', 'class' =>
+                ['id' => 'doSomethingBtn', 'class' => 'btn btn-primary btn-sm'] );
-                'btn btn-primary btn-sm']);

             //override the panel id value-the current/default value is 'datatablePanel'.
-After setting the id, do not
+After setting the
-            //forget to edit your panel styling in public/vendor/laravel-datatable/css/datatable.css - go in there & edit the styling
+            //id, do not forget to edit your panel styling in public/vendor/laravel-datatable/css/datatable.css
-            //for 'datatablePanel'.
-The reason for allowing you to set an id attribute on the panel that wraps around the table is
+            //- go in there & edit the styling for 'datatablePanel'.
+The reason for allowing you to set an id
-            //to allow you use CSS and, or JS to customise the look and behaviour of the table.
+            //attribute on the panel that wraps around the table is to allow you use CSS and, or JS to customise
-            //If you do assign a panelId, do not forget to go into the CSS stylesheet in your public directory and change the panelId
+            //the look and behaviour of the table.
+If you do assign a panelId, do not forget to go into the CSS
+            //stylesheet in your public directory and change the panelId from the default one 'datatablePanel'
-            //from the default one 'datatablePanel' to the one you have added.
+            //to the one you have added.

-            //Also, do not forget to reference datatable stylesheet from the path where it lives 'vendor/laravel-datatable/css/datatable.css'
+            //Also, do not forget to reference datatable stylesheet from the path where it lives
-            //from your layout file like so:
+            //'vendor/laravel-datatable/css/datatable.css' from your layout file like so:

             //     <link href="{{ asset('vendor/laravel-datatable/css/datatable.css') }}" rel="stylesheet">
             $panelId = 'usersPanel';